goschtl/zope/zc.z3monitor/trunk/src/zc/z3monitor/README.txt

 The Zope 3 monitor server is a server that runs in a Zope 3 process and that provides a command-line interface to request various bits of information.
-The server is zc.ngi based, so we can use the zc.ngi testing infreastructure to demonstrate it.
+The server is zc.ngi based, so we can use the zc.ngi testing infrastructure to demonstrate it.

     >>> import zc.ngi.testing
     >>> import zc.z3monitor